Islamic Jihad Organization

-The Islamic Jihad Organization (IJO; Organisation du Jihad Islamique (OJI); حركة الجهاد الإسلامي) was a Lebanese Shia militia known for its activities in the 1980s during the Lebanese Civil War.
+The Islamic Jihad Organization (IJO; Organisation du Jihad Islamique (OJI); حركة الجهاد الإسلامي) was a Shia Lebanese militia known for its activities in the 1980s during the Lebanese Civil War.

 The organization, advocating for the withdrawal of all Americans from Lebanon, claimed responsibility for a number of kidnappings, assassinations, and bombings of embassies and peacekeeping troops which killed several hundred people.
 Their deadliest attacks were in 1983, when they carried out the bombing of the barracks of French and U.S. MNF peacekeeping troops, and that of the United States embassy in Beirut.

 Adam Shatz described Islamic Jihad as "a precursor to Hezbollah, which did not yet officially exist" at the time of the bombing it took credit for.

 Origins

 Possibly formed in early 1983 and reportedly led by Imad Mughniyah, a former Lebanese Shi'ite member of Palestinian Fatah's Force 17, the IJO was not a militia but rather a typical underground urban guerrilla organization.
 Based at Baalbek in the Beqaa valley, the group aligned 200 Lebanese Shi'ite militants financed by Iran and trained by the Iranian Revolutionary Guards' contingent previously sent by Ayatollah Khomeini to fight the June 1982 Israeli invasion of Lebanon.
 However, senior Iranian officials denied the alleged connections.
 For instance, Mehdi Karroubi claimed that Iran had not been related to the group.